Higeoyazi/mercari_team-e/README.md

 - has_many :products
 - has_many :comments
 - has_one :profile, dependent: :destroy
-- has_one :address, dependent: :destroy
+- has_one :street_address, dependent: :destroy
 - has_many :credit_cards, dependent: :destroy